Medical Research Act: Criticism from the Industry

 In his speech to the Bundestag¹, Federal Minister of Health Prof. Karl Lauterbach emphasized the three main objectives of the law: strengthening Germany as a research and production location for pharmaceuticals, improving care through more research and removing bureaucratic hurdles.
 He emphasized that Germany has fallen behind considerably in the field of pharmaceutical research in recent years, which has meant that innovative medicines are often only available to German patients at a late stage.

-The most important measures include, for example, optimizing cooperation between the various regulatory authorities, facilitating the implementation of decentralized clinical trials or standard contractual clauses for clinical trials, which are published on the websites of the responsible federal authorities.
+The most important measures include, for example, optimizing cooperation between the various regulatory authorities, facilitating the implementation of decentralized clinical trials or standard contractual clauses for clinical trials, which will be published on the websites of the responsible federal authorities.
+Further measures include the establishment of central points of contact at federal level and the creation of clear responsibilities for complex trial procedures.

 Criticism and suggestions for improvement from the industry

 Despite the positive aspects, there are points of criticism that have been voiced by various players in the pharmaceutical industry and research.
-The Association of Research-Based Pharmaceutical Companies (vfa)2 and the Initiative Studienstandort Deutschland (ISD) praise the approach of the law, but emphasize that it does not go far enough to bring Germany to the forefront internationally.
+The German Association of Research-Based Pharmaceutical Companies (vfa)² and the Initiative Studienstandort Deutschland (ISD) praise the approach of the law, but emphasize that it does not go far enough to bring Germany back to the international forefront.
 In particular, they point out that the number of industry-initiated drug trials in Germany continues to decline and that urgent measures are needed to reverse this trend.

 Demands of the German Pharmaceutical Industry Association (BPI)

-In a press release, the BPI has called for further amendments to the Medical Research Act3.
+In a press release, the BPI has called for further adjustments to the MFG³.
 Dr. Kai Joachimsen, Managing Director of the BPI, highlights three core demands:

-- Regular evaluation of the law: The BPI calls for the Medical Research Act to be reviewed every two years to ensure that the intended objectives are actually being achieved and to make any necessary adjustments in good time.
+Regular evaluation of the law: The BPI is calling for the MFG to be reviewed every two years to ensure that the intended goals are actually being achieved and to make any necessary adjustments in good time.
+According to the BPI, the federal government should also involve independent scientific institutes in this process.

-- Binding standard contractual clauses: In order to shorten contract negotiation times prior to clinical trials, the BPI proposes that the standard contractual clauses provided for in the Act be made binding in the Medicinal Products Act.
+Binding standard contractual clauses: In order to shorten contract negotiation times prior to clinical trials, the BPI proposes that the standard contractual clauses provided for in the law be made binding in the Medicinal Products Act.
 This could significantly increase Germany's attractiveness as a location for clinical trials.

 Conclusion

-The Medical Research Act is an important step towards strengthening Germany for pharmaceutical research and development.
+The Medical Research Act is an important step towards strengthening Germany as a location for pharmaceutical research and development.
 It addresses many of the existing problems and creates a basis for future improvements.
-However, as the reactions from the industry show, further adjustments are necessary in order to realize the full potential of this law and enable Germany to catch up in the medical research market.
+However, as the reactions from the industry show, further adjustments are necessary in order to exploit the full potential of this law and enable Germany to catch up in the medical research market.

 References